grafana/mimir/docs/sources/reference-http-api/_index.md

 GET /distributor/ring
 ```

-Displays a web page with the distributor hash ring status, including the state, healthy and last heartbeat time of each distributor.
+This endpoint displays a web page with the distributor hash ring status, including the state, and the healthy and last heartbeat time of each distributor.

 ### Tenants stats